Proposed Agent Licence Reforms in NSW (as at 14 September, 2018)

 What CPD will be required for Licenced Agents?
 Three (3) hours Mandatory; three (3) hours Electives – who knows what that means?
 We need to wait for the Regulations.
 The Reform Paper says the Mandatory should be delivered by the ‘industry associations’ – because ……??

 What CPD for Principals (Licensee-in-Charge)?
-An additional three (3) hours for Principals on “business related topics”, (to be determined by the ‘industry associations?) giving them a total of 9 hours
+An additional three (3) hours for Principals on “business related topics”, (to be determined by the ‘industry associations’?) giving Agency Principals a total of 9 hours of CPD each year